2014–15 Champions Hockey League group stage

-The group stage of the 2014–15 Champions Hockey League was played from 21 August to 8 October 2014.
+The group stage of the 2014–15 Champions Hockey League was played from August 21 to October 8 2014.
 A total of 44 teams competed in the group stage.

 Draw

-The eleven groups were determined by a draw, which took place on 21 May 2014 in Minsk, Belarus.
-The 44 teams were allocated into four seeding pots, consisting of 11 teams each with the highest ranked teams in pot 1 and the lowest ranked teams in pot 4, based on a special ranking criteria:
+The eleven groups were determined by a draw, which took place on May 21 2014 in Minsk, Belarus.
+The 44 teams were located into four seeding pots, consisting of 11 teams each with the highest ranked teams in pot 1 and the lowest ranked teams in pot 4, based on a special ranking criteria: